 As a freshman in college, I was required to take an intro to logic and critical thinking.
 The professor was notorious for being a bit intimidating and didn’t mess around.
 He routinely would select one of the 15 or so of us with which to argue a point.
 He then proceeded to just barely nudge the conversation until he had whichever student it was trapped, and went for the kill.

 I won’t soon forget or possibly ever forget the day it became my turn.
 I kept coldly persistent and parried his every slight twist to make sure we were still having the same argument.
 He took the challenge, of course.
 Eventually, he broke into a big grin and said something like, “I guess you’re not going to budge,” and conceded.
 It felt good.
 But really, it was a sign that I could learn from a master in action.
-Persistence is a gift and clarity of though an absolute necessity in that kind of situation.
+Persistence is a gift and clarity of thought an absolute necessity in that kind of situation.
 Being unemotional in a disagreement helps because it’s not about feelings, mine or otherwise.
 Learning that early enough on in order to have constructive disagreement was a gift that still gives, when I use it.

 I’m not always cool under pressure.
 I don’t always remember.
 But when I stop and think, I at least have a chance.